arctern-io/arctern-bootcamp/nytaxi_en/README.md

 ### 2. Data analysis

 Cleaned up data ensures valid analysis results.
-Next, we will analyze the New York City taxi dataset for transaction amount and mileage distance.
+Next, we will analyze the New York City taxi dataset for transaction amount and straight-line distance.

 #### 2.1 About amount